Jianxun/ltspice_to_svg/context/memory.md

 - Wire and T-junction detection is implemented in the WireRenderer class
 - Shape rendering is implemented in the ShapeRenderer class
 - Symbol rendering is implemented in the SymbolRenderer class
+- Text rendering is implemented in the TextRenderer class
 - Rendering features:
   - Line styles: solid, dashed, dotted, dash-dot, dash-dot-dot
   - Shape types: lines, rectangles, circles/ellipses, arcs